The empty tomb craft can double as an Easter card. It uses easy to find materials, so it is great to make in Sunday school.

 For Christians, Easter is about Jesus, who died and rose again.

 After Jesus and his disciples had a meal (the Passover) he went to a quiet place to pray.
-He was arrested.
-He was brought before the Roman leaders and also the Jewish religious leader.
-He was sentenced to death by crucifixion.
-Jesus had to die on the cross.
+They arrested Jesus and brought him before the chief priest and the Sanhedrin.
+Finally, he was brought before the Roman leaders.

-(You can read about Christ’s death and resurrection in the Bible.
-Find the story in Matthew 26:17- chapter 28, Mark 14:12- chapter 16, Luke 22:7- chapter 24, and John 18- chapter 20).
+You can read about Christ’s death and resurrection in the Bible.
+Find the story in Matthew 26:17- chapter 28, Mark 14:12- chapter 16, Luke 22:7- chapter 24, and John 18- chapter 20.

 You will need;

 Fold the brown paper in half.
 Make a tomb by rounding the corners.

 Cut a black rectangle 1/2 by 6 inches and glue vertically to the front of the card.
 Also, cut a 1/2 by 4-inch rectangle and glue across the top to make a cross.